 Fairyland Super Volunteer Rita Hurault and nest, photo by C.J.

 So what did Jen do with our latest, and quite glorious nest?
 She gave it to our wonderful gardening volunteer Rita Hurault, who was on the job that day.
 And what a perfect person to receive it.
 Rita retired not that long ago, after having taught for 28 years as a pre- and after-school teacher at San Francisco’s Tule Elk Park Children Center.
 Rita recalls that in 1994 the school tore out its asphalt playground, and installed a natural garden for inner-city kids in its place.
 “That’s why Fairyland is such a perfect fit for me,” she says.
 “I’ve been doing stuff with nature to try to save the planet for a long time.”
 She describes the nest as being “very, very beautiful,” appreciating its complexity, thoughtful structure, and little touches of color throughout.

 Rita got only a few steps outside of our fairy gates before she had to stop and share the nest with all the kids who were leaving the park that day.
 She also took it with her to a hair appointment afterward, where there were ample “oohs” and “ahhs”— coming from adults this time.

 Rita, who is also a fabulous visual artist, isn’t quite sure what she will do with the nest; she’s considering displaying it in a clear container, or maybe passing it along to her teacher friend who educates kids using gardens.

 Children’s Fairyland may be located in the heart of downtown Oakland, but we’ve got a whole lotta nature goin’ on.

 --C.J.
-Hirschfield has served for 15 years as executive director of Children’s Fairyland, where she is charged with the overall operation of the nation’s first storybook theme park.
+Hirschfield has served for 17 years as executive director of Children’s Fairyland, where she is charged with the overall operation of the nation’s oldest storybook theme park.